wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 **Description:**

-A type of cyber attack where a malicious actor gains access to someone else's account without their permission or knowledge.
-This can happen when an attacker obtains a user's login credentials through various means such as phishing, malware, or social engineering.
+A type of cyber attack where a malicious actor gains access to someone else’s account without their permission or knowledge.
 Once they have access to the account, they can use it for various purposes, such as stealing sensitive information, conducting fraudulent transactions, or spreading spam or malware.
-Account takeover attacks can have serious consequences for individuals and businesses, including financial losses, reputational damage, and loss of trust.

 **Wallarm behavior:**

 Wallarm detects API abuse only if the filtering node has version 4.2 or above.

-The [API Abuse Prevention](about-wallarm/api-abuse-prevention.md) module uses the complex bot detection model to detect the following account takeover bot types:

-* [Credential cracking](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-007_Credential_Cracking.html) includes brute force, dictionary (word list) and guessing attacks used against authentication processes of the application to identify valid account credentials.
-* [Credential stuffing](https://owasp.org/www-community/attacks/Credential_stuffing) is the automated injection of stolen user credentials into website login forms, in order to fraudulently gain access to user accounts.
+[API Abuse Prevention](about-wallarm/api-abuse-prevention.md) detects bots performing a [credential cracking](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-007_Credential_Cracking.html) usually performed as a brute force attack on the critical endpoints or/and endpoints that are related to authentication and/or registration endpoints.
+The automatic threshold of acceptable behavior metrics is calculated based on legitimate traffic for 1 hour.

 **Remediation:**